Overview

 Social media

-A recent study also suggests that people with BDD were more likely than people without it to compare their bodies to those of famous people online, emphasize the abnormalities of their bodies, and believe they are being judged for their appearance on social media.
+A recent study also suggests that people with BDD were more likely than people without it to compare their bodies to those of famous people online, emphasize the abnormalities of their bodies, and believe they are being judged for their body or appearance on social media.

 Treatments